 If you are weighing yourself every day, or multiple times per day, you probably notice your weight can fluctuate substantially by 3-5lb.
 Most of this weight fluctuation is due to changes in water retention.

 For example, if you eat a lot of sodium, carbohydrates, and drink little water, you will retain a ton of water, which will increase your body weight.
-If on the other you drink plenty of water, moderate carbs and low sodium and you just finished an intense workout where you sweat buckets, your weight can decrease by several pounds.
+If on the other hand you drink plenty of water, moderate carbs and low sodium and just finished an intense workout where you sweat buckets, your weight can decrease by several pounds.
 It may seem counterintuitive, but the more water your drink, the less you retain it.

 The unpredictability of water retention is one reason to weigh yourself only once per week with Monday Morning Weigh-Ins, unless you find weigh ins every morning keeps you more accountable.
 Weighing yourself multiple times per day, or at different times each day is the fastest way to kill your confidence and mess with your head.

 A weight loss plateau and more specifically a fat loss plateau should be defined as no change in body weight for 3 weeks.
 The first week may be because of water retention, along with the second week, but the third week indicates that maybe your body is not changing as you have hoped despite your best efforts.

 Weight Loss Plateau Facts To Keep In Mind

 Before delving into some solutions to help you break your weight loss plateau, here are some important facts that you should know: